Ay-355/the-buds-bot/README.md

-## This README is lacking cause I don't update this bot anymore, nor do I host it anymore.
-Its just here as an example for others.
+## Notice

-# The Buds Bot
+### This is all bad code from when I was starting with dpy.
+It's not formatted and there is a lot of redundant code.
+I won't be maintaining it anymore

 A discord bot for clash of clans players.
 Provides information for clash of clans things.